Guppies are probably the first fish that comes to mind when considering livebearers.

 The Yucatan Molly is a peaceful fish that does well in community tanks.

 It is an omnivore and will eat both plants and animals.
-The Yucatan Molly is a livebearing fish, meaning it gives birth to live young.
+The Yucatan Molly is a livebearing fish, giving birth to live young.
 The female can have up to 50 babies at a time!

-After they are born, they will be on their own without parental care or protection from predators.
+After they are born, they will be alone without parental care or protection from predators.

 As adults, the females get as big as 3 inches long while males are smaller than 1 inch long.